 During our investigation, we discovered that:

 - The installation company did not obtain a building permit.

 - There was no independent inspection of the system to assure quality and prevent gas leaks.

 - The 19-year old employee of the installation company had not completed required safety testing, and did not have the required license from the Oregon State Fire Marshall.

 - The propane gas distributor hooked up the propane system without the required inspection tag.

 - The propane gas distributor did not conduct a pressure test on the system.

 - Screws were not tightened on the kit that converted the stove from natural gas to propane, allowing propane to silently and invisibly leak from the stove onto the floor.

 - There were several small leaks in the pipe fittings and connections.

-A Portland attorney referred the case to us and filed suit on behalf of the family.
-The case settled early in litigation for a combined total of $1.7 million.
+A Portland attorney referred the case to us and we filed a lawsuit on behalf of the family.
+The case settled during litigation for $1.7 million.